 Rule #20: Know That You’ll Get There Eventually

-Following these 20 rules will help you restart your style, but you’re the one that will have to do the work.
+Following these 20 rules will help you build a kick-ass style, but you will have to work on it.